 Not only was it a horrific situation, but White was only convicted of manslaughter.
 He received a short sentence of just a few years and was released early.
 The community was outraged by the tragedy and then the lack of justice.

 The movie Milk, starring Sean Penn, is based on the story of Harvey Milk.
-This movie does a great job in bringing to life the upbeat and charismatic Milk.
+This movie does a great job of bringing to life the upbeat and charismatic Milk.
 It also shows the personal struggles of the community at the time and the tragic event in 1978.
-Discover more information and reviews on the movie Milk.
+Read reviews and get more details on the movie Milk on Amazon.

 Muni: The best way to get to the San Francisco Castro is by taking the underground Muni.
-The KT, L, M and S trains all stop at Harvey Milk Plaza at Market and Castro Streets.
-This is a fast ride from Union Square, since it only make four or five stops between Union Square and the Castro.
+The K, L, M, and S trains all stop at Harvey Milk Plaza at Market and Castro Streets.
+This is a fast ride from Union Square since it only makes four or five stops between Union Square and the Castro.

-Taxi: Taking a taxi is another option.
-It will get you door to door, but is a little more expensive than the other options.
+Taxi/Uber/Lyft: Taking a taxi is another option.
+It will get you door to door but is a little more expensive than the other options.
 From Union Square, it will cost about $15.
-From Fishermans Wharf, expect it to cost a little more -- closer to $20 to $25 each way.
+From Fisherman's Wharf, expect it to cost a little more -- closer to $20 to $25 each way.